-Yesterday Microsoft and Adobe released their scheduled monthly security updates.
+As you know Microsoft and Adobe released their scheduled monthly security updates.
 For Microsoft this release was anticipated especially since last month’s set was delayed.

 Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin as appropriate and apply the recommended updates.
-Google Chrome users will have the updated installed automatically alongside the updated version of Google Chrome released today.
+Google Chrome users will have the updated installed automatically alongside the updated version of Google Chrome which made available last week.

-If you use any of these products, please review the security bulletins linked to above and apply the necessary updates.
+If you use Flash or Adobe Shockwave, please review the security bulletins linked to above and apply the necessary updates.
 The Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.

-You can monitor the availability of security updates for the majority of your software from the following websites (among others) or use Secunia PSI:
+You can monitor the availability of security updates for most your software from the following websites (among others) or use Secunia PSI:

 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

-If you like and use it, please also consider supporting that entirely volunteer run website by making a donation.
+If you like and use it, please also consider supporting that entirely volunteer run website by donating.

 If you use any of the above software, please install the appropriate updates as soon as possible.
 Steps for installing updates for Windows are provided on the “Protecting Your PC” page.

-The remaining security updates can be installed when you have the time to do so.
-Detailed information on the contents of each security bulletin is published each month within ComputerWorld’s Patch Tuesday Debugged column.
+As always you can find detailed information on the contents of each security bulletin is published each month within ComputerWorld’s Patch Tuesday Debugged column.

-As always as a routine precaution I would recommend backing up the data on any device for which you are installing updates in order to prevent data loss in the rare event that any update causes unexpected issues.
+As is my standard practice, I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.